 6.4 The Supplier warrants that it has and will maintain all necessary licences, consents, and permissions necessary for the performance of its obligations under this agreement.

 7. CUSTOMER’S OBLIGATIONS

-The Customer shall:
+7.1 The Customer shall:

-- (b) comply with all applicable laws and regulations with respect to its activities under this agreement;
+(a) comply with all applicable laws and regulations with respect to its activities under this agreement;

 (b) carry out all other Customer responsibilities set out in this agreement in a timely and efficient manner.
 In the event of any delays in the Customer’s provision of such assistance as agreed by the parties, the Supplier may adjust any agreed timetable or delivery schedule as reasonably necessary;

-- (d) ensure that the Authorised Users use the Services in accordance with the terms and conditions of this agreement and shall be responsible for any Authorised User’s breach of this agreement;
+(c) ensure that the Authorised Users use the Services in accordance with the terms and conditions of this agreement and shall be responsible for any Authorised User’s breach of this agreement;

 (d) obtain and shall maintain all necessary licences, consents, and permissions necessary for the Supplier, its contractors and agents to perform their obligations under this agreement, including without limitation the Services;

-- (f) ensure that its network and systems comply with the relevant specifications set out by the Supplier in the Order Form, if any; and
+(e) ensure that its network and systems comply with the relevant specifications set out by the Supplier in the Order Form, if any; and

 8. CHARGES AND PAYMENT